slsa-framework/slsa-github-generator/README.md

-While slsa-github-generator can help you achieve SLSA Build level 3, use of the provided [GitHub Actions reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) only is not sufficient to meet all of the requirements at SLSA Build level 3.
+While slsa-github-generator can help you achieve SLSA Build level 3, use of the provided [GitHub Actions reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) alone is not sufficient to meet all of the requirements at SLSA Build level 3.
 Specifically, these workflows do not address provenance [distribution](https://slsa.dev/spec/v1.0/distributing-provenance) or [verification](https://slsa.dev/spec/v1.0/verifying-artifacts).